 That aside, the museum itself feels like you have stepped back in time to medieval Europe.
 If you are up that way visiting the museum, stop into the New Leaf restaurant for a lovely lunch.

-- The Sex and City tour.
-If you are fan of the series and the movies, get some girls together and take the tour.
+– The Sex and City tour.
+If you are a fan of the series and the movies, get some girls together and take the tour.
 It’s great fun.